Butt4cak3/rainbowsix-stats/README.md

 [Downloads](https://rainbow6.ubisoft.com/siege/en-us/news/152-293696-16/introduction-to-the-data-peek-velvet-shell-statistics)

 ## Usage
-Download the objectives data file, place it in a directory called _data/_ and rename it to _objectives.csv_.
-Then run _setup.py_.
+Download the objectives data file, extract it and place it somewhere in your filesystem.
+Then run _setup.py_

-After a few minutes it should exit without any errors and there should be a file in _data/_ called _data.sqlite3_.
+After a few minutes it should exit without any errors and there should be a new file called _something.sqlite_.

 ```
-$ python3 setup.py
+$ python3 setup.py data/datadump_S5.csv
 $ ls data/
-data.sqlite3  objectives.csv
+datadump_S5.sqlite  datadump_S5.csv
 ```

-## What about the other files?
-This project is currently work-in-progress.